 APNewsBreak: California halts prison gang peacemaking effort

 SACRAMENTO, Calif.
-(AP) — California prison officials have halted an experiment aimed at forcing warning prison gangs to get along with each other after the inmates wound up brawling and even rioting when they were allowed to mingle together in prison recreation yards, officials told The Associated Press.
+(AP) — California prison officials have halted an experiment aimed at forcing warring prison gangs to get along with each other after the inmates wound up brawling and even rioting when allowed to mingle together in prison recreation yards, officials told The Associated Press.

 But the greater liberty generated the same result at several state prisons: Gang members brawled in what critics labeled "gladiator fights" that they allege prison officials deliberately set up to get the inmates to fight.